 “What freshmen pranks have been done here at Wilson High in the past?”
 I asked.

 “I don’t know,” Scott replied.
-“I’ll ask my brother if he can find our about any.”
+“I’ll ask my brother if he can find out about any from some of the other juniors who’ve been here since they were freshmen.”

 “If you ask him, he’ll figure out we want to do a prank,” I said.

-“Yeah, and he’ll want to be part of it.”
+“Yeah, and he’ll definitely want to be part of it,” Scott said.

 “Let’s keep it quiet,” Todd said.
 “Let’s make this a freshman prank, and keep it among ourselves.”